imoretull/test/README.md

 Issues:
 FEATURES:
 - push to open source gh
-- Add Test Case = add tag dropdown for symbol to be added + default to Age = Established + error handing on Select (low)
+- use default to Age = Established
 - Copy sub header and copy test cases header for user friendly clipboard (medium)
 - Export bundled html (low)
 - AI integration with Claude API?  (risky, at h only)

 BUGS:
-- AllCategories shown in Search filter
 - fix CSS (2 issues) (low)
-- Notes should be replaced by whatever is in tqt file
+- Notes should be replaced by whatever is in tqt file (check this)

 DONE
 - shortcut keys - redo (FEATURE)